-Emma is the Director of Children’s and Adult Services for the City of Wolverhampton Council, having been appointed to this role in September 2017.
+Emma is the Executive Director of Families for the City of Wolverhampton Council, having been appointed to this role in September 2017.
 In October 2019, Emma’s responsibilities were extended to include education services.

 Prior to this appointment, Emma joined Wolverhampton in 2007, initially as Deputy Head of Service for Children and Young People in Care.
 During her ten years in Wolverhampton, she worked her way up to Head of Service for Children and Young People in Care through to Assistant Director for Children's Services and then secured her current role.

 Emma is an experienced practitioner and manager in children's social care who began her social work career in a children's secure home in Staffordshire and then moved into frontline child protection work.
 She had a number of roles in Staffordshire and Doncaster MBC before returning to the Midlands and began working in Wolverhampton.